safiire/n65/README.md

   It is good at knowing which addressing modes are and are not allowed for each instruction, and contains some examples of correct syntax.

-  I believe this assembler can now handle bankswitching if you set a valid mapper in the header, write more than 2 PROG banks, and then and write whatever bankswitching code is nessessary for the mapper you've chosen.
-I have not tried this yet, but I will be testing it out soon.
+  This assembler can now handle bankswitching if you set a valid mapper in the header, write more than 2 PROG banks, and then and write whatever bankswitching code is nessessary for the mapper you've chosen.

   This assembler supports symbolic labels which can be scoped.
 When writing assembly it can be easy to run out of effective names for